scikit-learn-contrib/hdbscan/docs/soft_clustering_explanation.rst

 (rather than any sort of cluster/manifold/density aware distance) and latching on to whatever is closest.
-What we need is an approach the understands the cluster structure better -- something based off the the actual structure (and lambda values therein) of the consdensed tree.
+What we need is an approach the understands the cluster structure better -- something based off the the actual structure (and lambda values therein) of the condensed tree.
 This is exactly the sort of approach something based on outlier scores can provide.